 - To nourish intellectual, aesthetic and creative growth

 Visiting exhibits are on display for one month, but shorter time periods can be arranged if space permits.
-To discuss an educational, cultural, civic or recreational exhibit contact Mary Ann List at 603-766-1710 or firstname.lastname@example.org
+To discuss an educational, cultural, civic or recreational exhibit contact Nicole Cloutier at 603-766-1725 or firstname.lastname@example.org

 You can download the library's exhibit policy here.

-- You can download the display application here.
+- You can fill out a display application here or download the application here.